Constructing cities, deconstructing scaling laws: Discussion

-On the other hand, the maturity of the UK with respect to industrialisation, makes it a unique integrated urban system \cite{Batty_Ferguson_edit2011}, in which, following governmental policies of regionalisation and decentralisation \cite{Champion_etal2007}, critical functionalities were removed from the core of main cities and placed in other areas, smoothing away any agglomeration effects from economic output.
-Such regionalisation policies were applied by the government from the 1920s onwards, with respect to reducing congestion of employment in London, stemming the so called 'drift to the south' and attempting to reinvigorate all regions outside London and south east England.

-The geographic scale of the system of interest might need to reflect the reach of a city's interactions.
-London's dominance as a financial and business services hub relates as much to a global organisation of trade and interaction.
-A characteristic which is reflected in the regressions as London is a positive outlier for attributes that are expected to have superlinear dependencies.
+We showed that for all the different definitions of cities and metropolitan areas devised with our methodology, population size does not fully grasp the economic intricacies that constitute a system of cities in E\&W. Looking at possible causes of discrepancy between our results and those previously found, it is evident that London plays a special role within the urban system of the UK.
+Its strong role as an information and economic hub suggests that the urban system is highly integrated and that it is difficult to partition the system into individual cities that capture these social interaction effects.
+On the other hand, if these economic functional areas are integrated following our methodology, we observe that for most urban indicators, London over-performs with respect to all other places in E\&W. Its position as a primate city \cite{Jefferson1939}, but most importantly, as a world city in a relatively small country, could be affecting the entire urban system.
 The performance of cities such as London should possibly be evaluated relative to other global hubs operating within a larger scaled network of interactions.
-Following Sornette's idea on the emergence of big things \cite{Sornette2012,Yukalov_Sornette2012,Pisarenko_Sornette2012}, a different perspective of the description of cities could be adopted, in which these global hubs are evaluated separately to their domestic counterparts.
-Sornette refers to the formers as \emph{dragon-kings}.
-A two system theory of cities might then emerge.
-A regime for cities driving international dynamics, the dragon-kings, and a regime for the remaining cities composing a country. \\
+Following Sornette's idea on the emergence of `big things' \cite{Sornette2009,Yukalov_Sornette2012,Pisarenko_Sornette2012}, a different perspective on the description of cities could be adopted, in which these global hubs are evaluated separately to their domestic counterparts.
+Sornette refers to the former as \emph{dragon-kings}.
+A statistical test showing that London can be classified as such can be found in the SM.
+A two-system theory of cities might then emerge: a regime for cities driving international dynamics, the dragon-kings, and a regime for the remaining cities composing a country.